Jeffrey-Sarnoff/ArbFloats.jl/README.md

 An `ArbFloat` is a number concept that, when viewed, looks just like an extended precision floating point value;
-and, when mapped through mathematical functions, is operated upon as an extended precision floating point interval.
+when mapped through mathematical functions, is operated upon as an extended precision floating point interval.
 An `ArbFloat` is a transparent value, neither misleading nor leading, with an invariant intrisic semantic context.